 We are a nonprofit public organization in accordance with Section 501(c)(3) of the Internal Revenue Code and a membership corporation with two members: NetJets Inc. and NetJets Association of Shared Aircraft Pilots (NJASAP), which is commonly referred to as the Pilot’s Union.
 We are organized in a manner to ensure we maintains our status as a public charity and to provide tax benefits to donors.
 Therefore, we are an independent corporation that is not under the direct control of either member.

-We are operated by five or more Directors — who are nominated on a rotating basis by NetJets Inc. or NJASAP — one part-time paid employee and unpaid volunteers.
+We are operated by five or more Directors — who are nominated on a rotating basis by NetJets Inc. or NJASAP — one part-time paid manager and unpaid volunteers.

 We provide relief to NetJets employees and their immediate family members.

 The process begins by completing an online application for assistance.
 Documentation such as paperwork from a medical care provider, a fire and/or police report, and/or financial statements must accompany the submission.